 38 leverage our approach to efficiently

 20 apply this approach to vector-valued data in the

 context of manifold learning.
 Figure 5 shows a real-world

 design application of the heat method based on differen-

 tial growth.
 Various improvements have also been made

-to the original algorithm; for instance, de Goes et al. 13 and
+to the original algorithm; for instance, de Goes et al.

 Yang and Cohen45 describe two different ways to extend the

 method to accurate computation of anisotropic distance; it

 has also been adapted to voxelizations6, C1 finite elements,